Sapperton station: Station information

-Station layout

 Entrances

 Sapperton station is served by one official entrance.
 It is located at the northeast end of the station.
 This entrance is connected to ground level by a walkway over Brunette Avenue that exits on Keary Street, across from the Royal Columbian Hospital.

 A second, unofficial entrance is at the south end of the station and is not wheelchair accessible.
 This entrance is technically an emergency exit that leads down from platform 1, but people commonly use it as a safe way to access the station from Spruce Street, which is next to the station but not accessible using the main entrance.
 TransLink nevertheless installed Compass card readers at the site.

 Transit connections

 Sapperton station is not served directly by any bus routes.
 Connections can be made to the 109 bus route, a short walk from the station at the intersection of Columbia Street and Keary Street: